Reference

 Programmatic Use

-All subcommands are exported as functions:
+All subcommands are exported as async functions that return an exit code:

 typescript

-import { create, pack, publish } from "@oxprotocol/cli";
+import { create, pack, publish, install } from "@oxprotocol/cli";

-const code = await create(["my-ext", "-t", "hello-rust"]);
+const code = await install(["@modelcontextprotocol/server-github", "--json"]);